JannesT3011/WannaChat/README.md

 - [ ] slash commands
 - [X] message not deleting after no more users
 - [ ] top.gg images for README
+- [X] On Join message with button > Click button to create WannaMeme account! (try, except)